 The first exploration operations are expected to begin in 2022.
 Alongside climate change issues, the intensification of these activities and their multiplication in these new regions is resulting in an increase in threats to the marine environment and to local populations.

-Oceans and Environment is dedicated to ensuring that all disciplines within the industry remain updated, connected and informed.
+Oceans and Environment are dedicated to ensuring that all disciplines within the industry remain updated, connected and informed.
 The network is free to join.

 Workshops, Conferences, Seminars, and Events are held throughout the year.
 Please check back for more details for 2023 soon.